VLRS-Bench: A Vision-Language Reasoning Benchmark for Remote Sensing: Introduction

 To address these limitations, we introduce VLRS-Bench, the first benchmark designed to systematically evaluate complex reasoning in remote sensing.
 As shown in Figure~\ref{fig:intro}, inspired by neuroscientific research \cite{neuroscience,Neuroscience1}, we structure VLRS-Bench around three L-1 dimensions: (1) Cognition Reasoning (\textbf{\textit{Why is this}}), representing causal understanding; (2) Decision Reasoning (\textbf{\textit{How to do}}), representing strategic execution; and (3) Prediction Reasoning (\textbf{\textit{What will happen}}), temporal extrapolation of geospatial states.
 These dimensions are further organized into six L-2 specific abilities and fourteen L-3 tasks.
-This hierarchical framework enables a comprehensive evaluation of model reasoning capabilities.
 To construct VLRS-Bench, we develop a highly automated pipeline that explicitly integrates multi-modal priors, such as DSM and NIR imagery, and RS expert pixel-level annotations to generate evaluation scenarios grounded in authentic physical constraints and complex geospatial logic.
 Extensive experiments validate the rigor of this design, demonstrating that VLRS-Bench poses significant challenges to current MLLMs while effectively highlighting the distinctive reasoning demands of the remote sensing domain.
 In summary, our main contributions are as follows: